How The Best Retail Salespeople Make The Sale

 "Try them on," she said.
 I countered, "I don't care if they feel great.
 I'm not going to buy them.
 I've worked in men's clothing.
 That's an outrageous price; they're just cotton!"

 She persisted with a bit of a laugh, "Try them on.
 I have clients who have 30-40 pairs; they live in these jeans.
-They're for when you want to dress up with a nice jacket and don't want to wear loose-fitting farmer jeans."
+They're for when you want to dress up with a nice jacket and not wear loose-fitting farmer jeans."

-I then told her I did own a few Robert Graham shirts and she told me a lot of her clients wear them.
+I then told her I did own a few Robert Graham shirts, and she told me many of her clients wear them.
 But again, I stated firmly, "I didn't come here to buy a pair of jeans."

 "Try them on.
 The fit is everything.
 What size do you take?
 They run a bit snug."
 As she finished, she picked out a stone color in my size.
 "This color will go with more," she said as she handed them to me to feel.
 She brought me to the fitting room and said, "I'll be back."